Extensive

 resilient and trusted.
 Establishing clear ethical standards and maintaining

-open dialogue with stakeholders ensures corporate actions resonate with
+open dialogue with key players ensures corporate actions resonate with societal

-societal values, thereby embedding social sensitivity into business longevity.
+values, thereby embedding social accountability into business longevity.

 Corporate culture plays a significant role in promoting social sensitivity,